puppetlabs/bolt/documentation/inventory_file_v2.md

 An inventory file is part of a Bolt project and must exist alongside a `bolt-project.yaml` file.
 For more information, see [Bolt projects](projects.md).

-The command `bolt inventory show -t <TARGET> --detail` provides a quick way to view the resolved values for a target or group of targets.

 > **Note**: Version 1 inventory files are deprecated.
 If you're using version 1
 > inventory files, make sure to migrate them to version 2.
 For more information
 > on migrating to version 2, see [Migrating your inventory files to version